tarakrishna/AuthX/README.md

 <h3>CONCLUSION:<br></h3>
 The idea of the project is to bring a new type of authentication to increase security.
 This type of keystroke authentication will be nearly impossible to immitate as the typing style of almost everyone is different.
+Project is still under development as the aim is to build a model with most accurate classification capability.